 Fencing is permitted on the boundary between two allotments forward of the building line.

-- Must be between 900mm and 1200mm in height - Other than height it must be of the same specification as Arena Standard Fencing, or other permeable fencing matching the materials and colours of your home.
+- · Must be between 900mm and 1200mm in height - Other than height it must be of the same specification as Aspect Standard Fencing.

 13.1.6 Fencing Return/Gate